 Citizenship at St James's

-Citizenship and PSHE (Personal, Social and Health Education) are 2 separate subjects although there is sometimes overlap in the content.
-Pupils will have either one Citizenship or one PSHE lesson a week.
+Citizenship and PSHEE (Personal, Social, Health and Economic Education) are 2 separate subjects although there is sometimes overlap in the content.
+Pupils will have either one Citizenship or one PSHEE lesson a week.
 Citizenship Studies is also an option at GCSE.

 Below is further information about Citizenship.

-Please refer to the PSHE Subject Overview for further information on PSHE at St. James’s.
+Please refer to the PSHEE Subject Overview for further information on PSHEE at St. James’s.